-Those who have entered military service in the Air Force through the call-up are trained to be leaders and rank and file in the wartime troops of battle bases and overall air defence.
-The rank and file are trained for among others the tasks of, ordnance handling, military police and signalman.
-Leaders for among others battle base signal troops and force protection sections are trained on the NCO course.
+Conscripts who have entered military service in the Air Force through the call-up are trained to be leaders and rank and file in the wartime troops of battle bases and overall air defence.
+The rank and file are trained i.a. for the tasks of aviation ordnance men and signalmen.
+Conscripts are trained for rank-and-file tasks requiring special skills to become, for example, military policemen and medics Leaders for battle base signal troops and force protection sections, for example, are trained on the NCO course and Reserve Officer Course.